Max's Scooter Page

 I have, on hand now, the replacement transmission (thank you Gabi B for putting me in touch with the seller, and thanks to the seller, Amin S, who gave me a sqare deal and a new beginning!), and a new motor from EVWest, a NetGain Micro 880 paired with a HyPer-Drive X125 controller.
 It's a 100V, 250A combo capable of delivering 10 kW continuously (about 13hp which compares favorably with the output of the original two-cylinder, two-stroke 399cc motor).

 And this represents another weight-loss step: This motor is 40 lbs.
-Less still than the 65 lbs of the shunt-wound from the last two iterations, and way less than 185-lb forklift motor from the professor's conversion.
+That is less than the 65 lbs of the shunt-wound from the last two iterations, and way less than 185-lb forklift motor from the professor's conversion.

 I will also be using lithium battery modules from an Ioniq 5 battery pack.
 I will use eight modules in two strings of four, 100V nominal.
 More on that later.